-- Sunday the 4th of November in Munshausen: the “Munzer Haupeschmaart” (which is said to date back to the 17th century).
+- Usually the first Sunday in November in Munshausen there is “Munzer Haupeschmaart” (which is said to date back to the 17th century).
 The village has a very special connection to Saint Hubertus as its coat of arms features the stag with the cross between its antlers.
 The market offers regional culinary delights as well as a revival of the old traditions and customs in this rural part of the Oesling.
 The tourist center Robbesscheier is again center stage for this market.

-- Saturday 3rd to Sunday 4th of November in Berdorf in the Mullerthal.
+- Usually the first weekend of November in Berdorf in the Mullerthal.
 For the 12th time, this idyllic village in Luxembourg’s little Switzerland will transform its streets and barns into a big market.
 Regional delicacies will be sold and over 100 craft stalls will be present.
 On Sunday, a special mass will be held in the amphitheater in the forest.
 More information can be found here.